harperreed/strangephone.com/readme.md

 * Create API to access the recordings and transcripts from strangephone.com
 * Clean up twilio parts
 * Maybe migrate to twilio sip trunk instead of sipsorcery?
+* Move from github to firebase static hosting?

 ### Thanks